Signedue/signedue.github.io/education.md

 title: Education
 ---

-# 🎓 Education in Denmark: Who's Learning, and Where?
+# Education in Denmark: Who's Learning, and Where?

-Education is one of the pillars of Denmark's welfare state, a gateway to equal opportunity and personal growth.
-But while formal education is broadly accessible, not all groups or regions benefit equally.

 In this page, we explore **15 years of education data** (2008–2023) from across Denmark.
-The database that was used in this analysis is from Statistics Denmark - https://www.dst.dk/en which was saved as "Database" and after that it was divided to two different datasets per sex ("Men" & "Women").
+The database that was used in this analysis is from Statistics Denmark - https://www.dst.dk/en which was saved as "Database" and after that I created two new datasets per sex ("Men" & "Women").
 The primary goals of this analyis is to understand:
+We focus on three main questions:
-- 👩‍🎓 How gender trends have shifted in education
+- How have gender dynamics shifted in education?
-- 🗺️ Which regions are leading — and lagging — in educational attainment
+- Which regions are growing or lagging behind?
-- 📚 What types of education are growing, and which are being left behind
+- What kinds of education programs are most or least popular?

----

 ## Denmark, A Nation Getting Smarter (2008–2023)